|

 These high grade Uncirculated Silver Eagles were sold to collectors at

-a premium above (sometimes far above) their bullion coin value.
-None of
+a premium above (sometimes too far above) their bullion coin value.

 the Uncirculated Silver Eagles dated 2005 and earlier have a mintmark.